Robrowno/rally-blog/README.md

 - Icon colours range from White to Black
 - Like and Comment Buttons are Cornflower Blue
 - Paginators do make some use of the colour red
-- Stats on the Profile page and Post detail pages are standard Bootstrap Blue and Black
+- Stats on the Profile page and Post detail pages are standard Bootstrap (Primary) Blue and (Dark) Black
 - The delete comment buttons are Bootstrap (Danger) Red and Edit comment buttons are Bootstrap (Success) Green
 - The Like Button is Bootstrap (Primary) Blue and the Unlike is Bootstrap (Warning) Yellow